 On a business trip to Hawaii one year, I had the opportunity to witness Ironman Hawaii and decided that I wanted to participate in that race some day.
 One major hurdle: I didn't know how to swim.
 I spent the next eight years trying to earn my "golden-ticket" to the big dance.
 In 2008, I had my big breakthrough and qualified for Kona at Ironman Lake Placid by placing second in the M40-44 division, despite monsoon-like conditions.
 I attribute my success at that race to knowing the course really well (4th time racing at Lake Placid and failing miserably twice), endless running in the winter, tons of volume on the bike through the spring and early summer, and continual integration of mental toughness.
 I also credit my success to friends and family.
 They drag me out of the house on cold mornings, push me harder than I would push myself, and they encourage me when times get tough.

-I want to create the same training environment and camaraderie through Team FeXY – a formal team that trains, races, and socializes together.
+I wanted to create the same training environment and camaraderie through Team FeXY – a formal team that trains, races, and socializes together.
 My goal is to build a group of people from all over the US - of all experience levels, backgrounds & abilities - who are passionate about what they do and who want to be part of a group with common interests and goals.
 Members of Team FeXY will be able to train and race endurance sports to the best of their ability.
-2013 will be another big year for Team FeXY as we expand beyond the DC Area and LA Area groups to other regions of the US, as well as for me while I make another push for Kona.
-Some of my other near terms goals include retiring from the rat race of the corporate world and becoming a teacher either at the high school or college level and start a coaching business.
-I'd like to extend the FeXY beyond the Team to coaching, racing and other FeXY products.
+This will be another big year for Team FeXY as we expand beyond the DC Area to other regions of the US (currently expanding into Texas and North Carolina), as well as for me while I make another push for Kona in a few years.

 |Vice-President: Michelle McKenna|